kurko/blog/obsidian/guide/_posts/2022-10-15-jekyll-with-obsidian.md

 render_with_liquid: false
 ---

 I've always been dissatisfied with blogging.
 The technologies bother the *engineer-slash-idealist* in me.
 I attribute the tedious publishing process as reason for not posting more often - although laziness is not out of question.
-In 2021, however, [Obsidian.md](https://obsidian.md) came into my life and it changed things.
-I use it for personal and work notes (2nd-Brain) on MacOS, iPad and iOS, and realized that maybe, *just maybe*, if I could easily publish from it to [Jekyll](https://jekyllrb.com), I might have solved all those problems that held me back.
+In 2021, however, [Obsidian.md](https://obsidian.md) came into my life and it changed my perspective on personal notes.
+I use it now for all my notes (2nd-Brain) on MacOS, iPad and iOS, and realized that maybe, *just maybe*, if I could somehow publish into [Jekyll](https://jekyllrb.com), I might have solved all those problems that held me back.

-To set the foundation, here's my idealistic goals for a blog:
+To set the background, my idealistic goals for a blog can be summ:

 - **it is just files:** it has to be simple.
 I don't want to manage databases, adapters, migrations, seed files.
 Just good ol' files.
 - **I have full control:** I want to control the design, the file structure, the domain, everything.
 With a just-files policy, I can move my site anywhere at any time.
 I learned a hard lesson with Evernote in the old days: migrating notes isn't fun.